mikhita/launch-countdowntimer/README.md

-# Frontend Mentor - Single-page design portfolio solution
+# Frontend Mentor - launch-countdowntimer solution

-This is a solution to the [Single-page design portfolio challenge on Frontend Mentor](https://www.frontendmentor.io/).
+This is a solution to the [launch-countdowntimer challenge on Frontend Mentor](https://www.frontendmentor.io/).
 Frontend Mentor challenges help me improve my coding skills by building realistic projects.

 ## Table of contents